 A hashtag campaign is one of your business's most cost-effective marketing tools.
 First, add a branded hashtag to your website and other marketing channels and gather images and videos from happy customers.
 Then, curate the best ones and embed them on any website and digital service with tools like Flockler.

-Vivadogs, a monthly subscription service for pet owners, is a perfect example for you to follow.
-The #vivadogs hashtag feed shows social testimonials from happy customers on their homepage.
+Ekoi, a cycling online shop, is a perfect example for you to follow.
+The #ekoi hashtag feed shows social testimonials from happy customers on their homepage.